funnydog/silvermountain/README.md

-# The Mystery of the Silver Mountain
+# The Mystery of Silver Mountain

-The Mystery of the Silver Mountain is a textual adventure written in Basic Language taken from the book "The Mystery of Silver Mountain" by Usborne.
+The Mystery of Silver Mountain is a textual adventure written in Basic Language taken from the book "The Mystery of Silver Mountain" by Usborne.